OSS 117: Lost in Rio: Parody

 The film is a continuation of the OSS 117 series of Eurospy films from the 1950s and 1960s, which were in turn based on a series of novels by Jean Bruce, a prolific French popular writer.
 The main character in the OSS 117 series is a secret agent of the SDECE, Hubert Bonisseur de La Bath, also known by his code name OSS 117.
 The character is played by Jean Dujardin.

 The films parodies the original André Hunebelle OSS 117 series and other conventional spy and Eurospy films such as Se Tutte le Donne del Mondo with its sequence on top of the Christ the Redeemer statue, and most noticeably the early James Bond series right down to the cinematography, art direction and costumes of the 1960s–1970s.
 For example, driving scenes are all filmed with obvious rear projection and camera movements are simple, and avoid the three-dimensional Steadicam and crane movements that are easily accomplished today.

-As well, the then popular innovation multi-dynamic image technique displaying several panes with partial and full repetition of images is employed (in the introductory scene with Dolorès Koulechov).
-The film also parodies Alfred Hitchcock's Vertigo and North by Northwest with de La Bath's clothing inspired by Harper and the set furniture inspired by Dean Martin's Matt Helm films.
+The then-popular multi-dynamic image technique of displaying several panes with partial and full repetition of images, (popularized by Steve McQueen's 1968 film The Thomas Crown Affair), is employed in several key sequences, including in the introductory scene with Dolorès Koulechov.
+The film also pointedly parodies Alfred Hitchcock's Vertigo and North by Northwest; de La Bath's clothing is inspired by Paul Newman's in Harper and the set furnishings evoke Dean Martin's Matt Helm films.

 The film opens and closes with Dean Martin songs and reuses footage from The Greatest Show on Earth (1952) and Furia à Bahia pour OSS 117 (OSS 117: Mission for a Killer) (1965) and "Fun in Acapulco" (1963).